There's no individual to ballyhoo today, unless it's the guy responsible for the train.

 The industrial talent base here was keen and the woolen products in particular were in great demand to the west in Albany, N.Y., and to the east in Boston.
 There were only two main routes into Pittsfield during those days; what we might know better now as Route 20 -- to Albany to the west and Boston to the east -- and Route 9 to Northampton.
 There were side roads into Great Barrington, but they began to dissolve at the Connecticut border.
 And roads in the 1830s were neither well-maintained nor easy to travel upon, so the rough terrain faced by the first Pittsfield settlers at Pontoosuc Plantation were still a big part of the landscape.

 It's said that "sensible men" in Boston believed the transportation woes to be dire enough that a plan was mapped out to build a canal from Boston to the Hudson River south of Albany.
-A canal?
-The original canal plan called for the route to swish its way right through

 The train, however, saved the day.
 It was nothing more than a survey that suggested the tracks roll through Pittsfield, but that decision's impact on the evolution of the town would be felt for more than a century.
 General Electric, for example, brought in materials daily for years that were delivered directly to the heart of the plant.